More often than not, motorcycle accidents are caused by inattentive motorists.

 For the most part, motorcyclists are vigilant drivers.
 They have to be on the lookout for other drivers, usually motorists who are distracted or breaking the law.
 Additionally, the conditions of the road and weather play equal parts in a person’s ability to handle a bike.

 When you need aggressive representation, The Flood Law Firm is committed to helping accident victims in Connecticut get the help they need.
-We offer 100% free consultations, which are confidential, and if you choose to not pursue a claim there is no obligation.
+We offer 100% free consultations, which are confidential, and if you choose not to pursue a claim there is no obligation.

 Motorcycle Accident FAQ